-My Dad was a hard charging Harvard MBA and senior executive of one of America’s large beer companies (yes, that had the benefit you’re thinking of).
-A brilliant guy that I learned tons from.
-We did the usual stuff that Dads and sons do like hockey, fly-fishing, baseball and football games.
+My Dad was a hard charging Harvard MBA and senior executive of one of America’s large beer companies (yes, that had exactly the benefit you’re thinking of !).
+He was a brilliant guy that I learned tons from.
+We did the usual stuff that Dads and sons do like camping, fly-fishing, going to hockey and football games.
 He also did some stuff with me that, looking back, was a little out there.

-Like when I was 10, he bought me a board game for my birthday called “Stocks and Bonds” (you’re kidding, right?) and started teaching me about business.
-Soon, I was cruising into the office with him on Saturdays to go over the “Dow Theory Forecast” and he’d let me pick stocks to buy with money I’d made cutting lawns.
+Like when I turned 10, he bought me a board game for my birthday called “Stocks and Bonds” (true story) and started teaching me about business.
+Soon, I was heading into the office with him on Saturdays to go over the “Dow Theory Forecast” and he’d let me pick stocks to buy with money I’d made cutting lawns.
 So by age 12 I was no stranger to a P&L and a Balance Sheet.
-So, I guess you could say I had a slight business bend to my upbringing….(ya’ think?).
+I guess you could say I had a slight business bend to my upbringing.

 By the time I had to pick a college major, there wasn’t much doubt about it being business.
 And there wasn’t much doubt when I graduated about my charging towards senior management.
 Ever since I was a little kid my Dad had instilled in us that , “Weir’s are Chiefs not Indians”…(I know, I probably should have sought some therapy!).

-My first job was in sales with a large computer company.
+My first job out of school was in sales with a giant computer company.
 I made their “Achievers Club” my first year and every year after that.
-I rapidly climbed the corporate ladders and by 28 was running the largest product line for a global computer company.
-At 31, I was a Division President at a global, public software company.
+I rapidly climbed corporate ladders and by 28 was running the largest product line for a global hardware & software company.
+By 31, I was a President of a division at a global, public software company.
 My career trajectory continued upward with various senior executive and C-level positions involving growth, start-ups and turnarounds.